FJFehr/FJFehr.github.io/_posts/2025-02-25-research-internship-at-amazon-berlin.md

 I will write this in 3 parts: the **challenges**, my **growth**, and finally, my **appreciation** for the team.

+## Challenges: Bring on the adversity!

 It may seem strange and a bit negative to start with **challenges**, but it provides context for growth.

-## Challenges: Bring on the adversity

 **Interviews are tough.** Interestingly, one of my worst interviews with the FAANG companies was the one I got the offer for.
 Subsequently, I learned that it was all about fit.
 My NLP skills matched what they needed.
 I learned that it’s valuable to pause, say “I don’t know, but…,” and show your reasoning.
 Honesty and clarity go a long way.
 Also, I was lucky.
 Let's not forget that.